ElisVoid333/VR_Tactile/ReadMe.txt

     - TextMeshPro 3.06
     - Ardity 1.1.0 (unused in the latest version)

+The project works best when plugged in and run in rift mode with a quest.
+The haptic feedback works best this way.

+If you build it locally on a quest and run it that way everything still works but the haptic feedback gets reset to the default values which is much stronger and has an extented duration.

 ## Description ##
 This project is used to test how people respond to different interaction methods.
 There is a desk with a mug and on the left side and the user is meant to try picking it up and placing it on the plane to